wso2/docs-is/en/docs/administer/troubleshooting-in-production-environments.md

 depending on your scenario.

 !!! warning

-    **Warning** : Reducing the value of this property to a lower value can result in nodes being considered as dead even if they are not.
+    Reducing the value of this property to a lower value can result in nodes being considered as dead even if they are not.
 This results in multiple messages indicating that a node is leaving and rejoining the cluster.